Acarbose may indirectly prevent the occurrence of cardiac problems

 Acarbose may

-Acarbose may indirectly prevent the occurrence of cardiac problems by controlling metabolic parameters and reducing inflammatory markers.
+Acarbose may indirectly prevent cardiac problems by controlling metabolic parameters and reducing inflammatory markers.

 Noushin Khalili and Alireza Safavipour